trevormh/OpenPaymentSearch/README.md

 7. Proceed to Initial Data Import section below.
 The 1st option is the fastest and recommended for importing the dataset

-Note: To ensure fast searching it's very important that after data has been imported for the first time that the DB is indexed with the `php artisan UpdateDb:AddIndexes` command.
-You can run this command immediately after the database has been created (step 2 of this section), but indexing will likely slow down the initial import.
+Note: To ensure fast searching it's important that the DB is indexed with the `php artisan UpdateDb:AddIndexes` command.
+It is recommended to run this command after the initial dataset import because indexing will likely slow down the import, but you can run it prior to the import if you choose.

 ___

 # Initial Dataset Import

 There are several was to import the data set
-1. Import csv with MySQL INFILE command (fastest)
+1. Import csv with MySQL INFILE command (recommended)
 2. Import csv with Laravel Artisan command
 3. Import from Laravel command to make API requests